-Tzaneen as a Town is currently experiencing a massive growth in residential and business units.
-This trend is mirrored in the surrounding GTM Towns and farming areas, an occurrence which clearly defines the investor and developer confidence as extremely positive, whilst Greater Tzaneen Municipality is often praised and highlighted as a leader and example of a South African success story.
+Tzaneen town is currently experiencing a massive growth in residential and business units.
+This trend is mirrored in the surrounding GTM towns and farming areas, an occurrence which clearly defines the investor and developer confidence as extremely positive, whilst Greater Tzaneen Municipality is often praised and highlighted as a leader and example of a South African success story.